First Nations communities lose the most during climate change but often have the most insight on how to respond.

 They face the loss, theft, or depletion of land.
 They also experience the lingering effects of colonization throughout history.
 In countries across the planet, indigenous people have been frequently been removed from ancestral lands- often in the name of conservation or grand development projects.
 Displacement due to climate change is also increasingly common, as demonstrated by the Gabra tribe of Kenya or the Biloxi tribe in Louisiana.

 Oftentimes, families leave their homelands due to force.
-Depending on the governing nation where they live, they may lack citizenship, legal representation, or a protection of human rights.
+Depending on the governing nation where they live, they may lack citizenship, legal representation, or protection of human rights.
 This can inhibit their opportunities to gain an education or work for a sufficient income.
 They also face exclusion from basic programs like health or financial services.
-They often lack opportunities for them to participate in national level planning that affects them and their ecosystems.
+They often lack opportunities to participate in national-level planning that affects them and their ecosystems.